medoxsmartchain/docs/become-a-validator/getting-started.md

 ```

 {% hint style="success" %}
-After running the script successfully, you will see your address in the [health](https://status.nordekscan.com/) site.
+After running the script successfully, you will see your address in the [health](https://status.mdcscan.com/) site.
 {% endhint %}

 ### Step 5: Stake and/or delegate!

 #### Stake

-To stake NRK tokens, all you should do is send your NRK tokens to the Nordek Consensus contract address over the Nordek network from the validator address.
+To stake MDC tokens, all you should do is send your MDC tokens to the MEDOX Consensus contract address over the MEDOX network from the validator address.

 {% hint style="success" %}
-The Nordek Consensus contract address: `0x8db1436097E3d16DD366c138F6953Fb7ee9a96Ad`
+The MEDOX Consensus contract address: `0x8db1436097E3d16DD366c138F6953Fb7ee9a96Ad`
 {% endhint %}

-The easiest way to do so, is to import your private key or key-store file to your favourite wallet \(for example Metamask\), switch network to Nordek and send the NRK tokens \(native tokens\) to the Consensus contract address.
+The easiest way to do so, is to import your private key or key-store file to your favourite wallet \(for example Metamask\), switch network to MEDOX and send the MDC tokens \(native tokens\) to the Consensus contract address.

 {% hint style="info" %}
 You can find your key-store \(containing your private key\) and the password for the created account in: